LinguaRobot/aws-cdk-maven-plugin/README.md

 The plugin provides three goals:

-* `synth`: Synthesizes [CloudFormation](https://aws.amazon.com/cloudformation/) templates from the stacks defined in your CDK application.
+* `synth`: Synthesizes [CloudFormation][4] templates based on the resources defined in your CDK application.
-* `bootstrap`: Deploys required toolkit stacks into an AWS.
+* `bootstrap`: Deploys toolkit stacks required by the CDK application to an AWS.
-* `deploy`: Deploys the cloud resources defined in the synthesized templates to AWS.
+* `deploy`: Deploys the CDK application to an AWS (based on the synthesized resources)

+### Synthesis

+During the execution of `synth` goal, a cloud assembly is synthesized into a directory (`target/cdk.out` by default).
+The cloud assembly includes CloudFormation templates, AWS Lambda bundles, file and Docker image assets, and other deployment artifacts.

-All three goals require the parameter `<app>` to be specified, which is a full class name of the CDK application class defining the cloud infrastructure.
-The application class must either extend `software.amazon.awscdk.core.App` or define a `main` method which is supposed to create an instance of `App`, define cloud [constructs](https://docs.aws.amazon.com/cdk/latest/guide/constructs.html) and call `App#synth()` method in order to produce a cloud assembly with CloudFormation templates.
+The only mandatory parameter required by the goal is `<app>`, which is a full class name of the CDK app class defining the cloud infrastructure.
+The application class must either extend `software.amazon.awscdk.core.App` or define a `main` method which is supposed to create an instance of `App`, define cloud [constructs][5] and call `App#synth()` method in order to produce a cloud assembly with CloudFormation templates.

 Extending `App` class:
 ```java